Hog-CERN/Hog/docs/02-User-Manual/02-Hog-CI/02-setup-CI.md

 You must foresee an eos space where to copy these files.
-For this you can use the eos space of your service account: `/eos/user/<first_letter>/<service_account>` In case you do not like to store your files there or you have no access to eos, we provide free eos space under `/eos/project/h/hog/` in order to be able to use such a space get in touch with [HOG support](mailto:hog@cern.ch).
+For this you can use the eos space of your service account: `/eos/user/<first_letter>/<service_account>` In case you do not like to store your files there or you have no access to eos, we provide free eos space under `/eos/project/h/hog/` in order to be able to use such a space get in touch with [Hog support](mailto:hog@cern.ch).

-# Gitlab CI YAML
+# gitlab CI YAML

 The gitlab continuous integration uses [YAML files](https://docs.gitlab.com/ee/ci/yaml/) to define which commands it must run.
 Because of this you will need to add a .gitlab-ci.yml file to your the root folder of your repository.
-HOG can not provide a full YAML file for your project but a template file can be found under `Hog` > `Templates` > `gitlab-ci.yml`
+Hog can not provide a full YAML file for your project but a template file can be found under `Hog` > `Templates` > `gitlab-ci.yml`
 You can copy this file and modify it according to your needs.
 More information on how to modify this template can be found in (Set-up a gitlab YAML file)[#Set-up-a-gitlab-YAML-file].

-In addition you will need to act on the repository website to define few variables needed by the HOG CI.
+In addition you will need to act on the repository website to define few variables needed by the Hog CI.
-A full description of the used variables can be found in [Gitlab repository set-up](#gitlab-repository-setup) section.
+A full description of the used variables can be found in [gitlab repository set-up](#gitlab-repository-setup) section.

-# Gitlab work-flow
+# gitlab work-flow

-HOG foresees that you are fully exploiting the gitlab features.
+Hog foresees that you are fully exploiting the gitlab features.

 In detail the expected work-flow starts with the creation of a new issue and a correlated merge request and branch.
 To do this go to the gitlab website and navigate to your repository.
 Click on issues and open a new issue describing the fix you are to implement or the new feature you want to introduce.
 Once you have an issue you can open a merge request marked as WIP (work in progress) and a new branch simply by clicking `Create merge request` inside the issue overview.

-When creating the merge request please use the *MINOR_VERSION* and *MAJOR_VERSION* keywords in the merge request description to tell HOG the expected version.
+When creating the merge request please use the *MINOR_VERSION* and *MAJOR_VERSION* keywords in the merge request description to tell Hog the expected version.

 You will now have a new branch connected to the merge request.